A primal-dual price-optimization method for computing equilibrium prices in mean-field games models: Numerical experiments

 \subsubsection{Non-smooth Supply: $Q(t) = W_t(o)$}

-As in Section~\ref{subsec:experiments_case2}, Figure~\ref{subfig:case4-2_w} shows that the optimal price $\omega(t)$ mirrors the non-smoothness of the supply function.
+As in Section~\ref{subsec:experiments_case2}, Figure~\ref{subfig:case4-2_w} shows that the optimal price $\omega(t)$ mirrors the non-smoothness of the supply function, and the combination function $\omega+c_0Q $ appears to be smooth.
 Interestingly, Figure~\ref{subfig:case4-2_z} reveals that the agents do not bifurcate into two clusters as seen in Section~\ref{subsubsec:experiments_case4-1}.
 Instead, their paths collapse toward a single, narrow region, despite the active double-well running cost.
-This phenomenon is explained by the fact that, in this case, the supply function has an overall upward trend, and all agents find more beneficial to move toward the higher well $y_4=0.75$.
+This phenomenon is explained by the fact that, in this case, the supply function has an overall downward trend, and all agents find more beneficial to move toward the lower well centered at $y_3=0.25$.